The basics of the 401(k) and Roth coverage test

-To pass the coverage test, a plan must satisfy either the ratio percentage or average benefit test.
+If the plan meets either the ratio percentage test or the average benefit test, it passes the coverage requirements.
 Many plan sponsors start with the ratio test because it’s easier to perform.
-The average benefit test is typically only used if a plan has trouble passing the ratio test.
-The following questions describe each method.
+The average benefit test is typically used only when a plan fails the ratio test.

 The ratio percentage test is a straight numerical test comparing the ratio of NHCEs benefiting from the plan with the ratio of HCEs benefiting from the same plan.
 To pass this test, the coverage ratio must be 70% or higher.